valdisdot/Skeleton/README.md

 TextInputElement textInputElement = new TextInputElement("customer_phone", textField);
 ``````

 - `ScrollableTextArea` is an implementation for **JTextArea**.
-The class wraps a JTextArea into a JScrollPane
+The class wraps a JTextArea into a JScrollPane.

 ``````
 JTextArea textArea = new JTextArea();